CyberCookie/siegel/README.md

 <br />

-Probably you don't need to initialize a big project to play with code.<br />
+For quick experimentation, you may not need to initialize a full demo project.<br />
-For this reason you may init minimal project passing `-m` as argument to the `siegel init` command.<br />
+Therefore, you can initialize a minimal project by passing the `-m` flag to the `siegel init` command.<br />
-Only client side React entry file and tsconfig will be created.
+This creates only a client-side React entry file and a `tsconfig.json` file.<br />
-Optionally you may also pass `-s` parameter to create server extender file.
+Optionally you can also pass the `-s` flag to create a server extender file.

 ```sh
 npm init -m -s
 ```

-To run mini project use `npm start_client` if created without server extender.<br />
+To run the minimal project, use `npm start_client` if a server extender was not created.<br />
 Otherwise use `npm start`

 <br />

-More about demo project read [here](https://github.com/CyberCookie/siegel/tree/master/demo_app)
+Read more about demo project [here](https://github.com/CyberCookie/siegel/tree/master/demo_app)

 <br /><br />